List of all the top Female Cricket Commentators in the World

 Alison Mitchell – Cricket Commentator

 An English Cricket commentator and sports broadcaster, Alison Mitchell, has been a commentator for both women’s and men’s cricket since 2007.
-She was the first woman to become a regular commentator on the BBC’S Test Match Special.
-Apart from cricket, she has also reported and commentated on other sports as well which include Tennis, the Olympics, the Commonwealth Games to name a few.
+She was the first woman to become a regular commentator on the BBC’s Test Match Special.
+Apart from cricket, she has also reported and commentated on other sports as well which include Tennis, the Olympics, and the Commonwealth Games to name a few.

-Β· Marina Iqbal:
+· Marina Iqbal:

 Marina Iqbal - Cricket Commentator